Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 Table: Table 1: Classification of techniques

 GA = Google Analytics, d = dnswasher, TC = TCPdpriv, C = CryptoPAn, TS = TSA, i = ipcipher, B = Bloom filter

-(#ip-address-techniques)
-provides a more detailed survey of these techniques and definitions for the categories and properties listed below.

 The choice of which method to use for a particular application will depend on the requirements of that application and consideration of the threat analysis of